Causal Temporal Reasoning for Markov Decision Processes: Conclusion

 \section{Conclusion}

-We have presented a probabilistic temporal logic, the first of its kind to enable causal reasoning about interventions, counterfactuals and causal effects in Markov Decision Processes.
+We have presented the probabilistic temporal logic PCFTL, the first of its kind to enable causal reasoning about interventions, counterfactuals and causal effects in Markov Decision Processes.
 From a syntactic viewpoint, this is achieved by introducing an operator that subsumes interventions, counterfactuals and the traditional probabilistic operator.
-We defined the semantics in terms of Gumbel-Max structural causal models, which provide an encoding of discrete-state MDPs amenable to counterfactual reasoning.
-We performed a set of experiments on a reach-avoid task in a grid-world model, demonstrating the usefulness of the approach and the accuracy of counterfactual inference.
-This paper is a first step towards a more comprehensive formal framework for causal and temporal reasoning, for which we envision several future directions including investigating symbolic (as opposed to statistical) model checking algorithms, partial observability, and extending the logic to different classes of systems (e.g., cyber-physical systems).
+We defined the semantics of PCFTL in terms of Gumbel-Max structural causal models, which provide an encoding of discrete-state MDPs amenable to counterfactual reasoning.
+We performed a set of experiments on a benchmark of grid-world models, demonstrating the usefulness of the approach (being applicable to deep reinforcement learning policies as well) and the accuracy of counterfactual inference.
+We envision several future directions for this work, including investigating symbolic (as opposed to statistical) model checking algorithms, partial observability, and extending the logic to different classes of systems, like cyber-physical and data-driven systems.